Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Method

-If we knew the exact distribution under the Null, testing this would be straightforward.
-I will show below that the exact distribution is cumbersome to calculate and therefore propose two alternative strategies to quantify the randomness of the result: First, I derive the limiting distribution of this test statistic under the Null.
-Second, as an alternative, I propose a parametric bootstrap procedure to calculate the confidence intervals, which are based on simulations from the exact distribution and thus might have more realistic finite sample properties.
-At the same time, consistency is implied by the asymptotic normality result.
-Third, I discuss the individual binomial draws' independence assumption that is crucial for deriving the asymptotic distribution and the parametric bootstrap procedure.

-Let $s \in \{1,...,S \}$ be the index for the discipline.
-We can formalize the method described above, by thinking about each employment decision as a separate Bernoulli experiment with associated success probability $X \sim Bernoulli(p_s)$.
-The success probability corresponds to the average share of women in the discipline, so that every employment decision is like tossing a coin with the outcome ``woman is hired" occurring with probability $p_s$.
+We can formalize this by thinking about each employment decision as a separate Bernoulli experiment with associated success probability $X_i \sim Bernoulli(p_s)$.
+The success probability corresponds to the average share of women in the discipline, so that every employment decision is like tossing a coin with the outcome ``woman is hired'' occurring with probability $p_s$, which I treat as known.